 Due to a major anomaly involving a 256 GB NeTac flash drive, purchased from Amazon in May, which, in the middle of July, was being used to back up my work(though I always use a portable hard drive to do so) which rendered my main PC, a 2017 model Dell Inspiron Gaming laptop(7557 i5 I believe), which I had used for just over 3 years, inoperable, as it was stuck in a boot loop after I enacted an emergency shutdown due to how slow the flash drive was receiving copied data, I feared that I would have no choice but to cancel the project if I ran out of options to solve the issue.
 Worse yet, I was still in the middle of completing Zone 2, and had not copied the files of that corresponding chapter to my portable hard drive yet.
 Therefore, I ended up hitting up my father’s house hoping for a miracle out of this major predicament.
 We ended up resorting to the Geek Squad at Best Buy, which was fortunately open despite the ongoing pandemic, to replace the internal HDD with an SSD, which cost me over $100 to replace.
 With help from my father, I believe we used the Command Prompt’s “diskpart” command to recover the data from the original drive, despite the Geek Squad’s claim it was busted.
 I learned another important lesson in data management: never back up extensive data on a removable flash drive no matter how simple and carefree it may look.

 There was a reason why I had been using thumbdrives more often than hard drives, though.
 The year prior, on February 24th, 2019, my most recent portable hard drive, a 4TB Seagate Backup Plus, bought in September of 2018, suffered what I later learned was a major head crash.
-I lost my photos and a collection of other media such as music and movies(that’s what I primarily used the drive for.).
+I lost my photos.
 After going to a recovery specialist, I learned that head crashes can happen if the drive had been exposed to too much heat or had been dropped, or even had a defect, the latter of which often applied to Seagates; Early on, whenever I operated the drive, I heard ominous squeaking beeping sounds emitted from it.
 Hard drives operate with multiple heads with small magnets surfing mere millimeters above the disks’ surface.
 Nowadays, in addition to using Western Digital and Toshiba drives in the place of Seagate, due to the former’s poor track record of reliability, I use SMART tools to check up on my hard drives’ health and determine when to replace them.
 There was a happy ending to that incident, though it came at a steep cost; I ended up having my photos retrieved.
 But afterwards, for a while, I began operating them less frequently, and turned towards storing copies of files on flash drives since I felt that the technology had matured enough to be reliable.
 Not the case when you’re working with files that are constantly being modified(case in point, Photoshop files).
 But I digress.

 As a result of all that had happened in July, I had to rush through production on Zone 2 in order to have it finished by late August, because I also had plans to have the 4th Chapter involve Halloween.
 Thus, Sonic’s humanitarian experience in Kenya was discussed at the last minute of Zone 2 without any major conflict occurring.
 This would also lead to the 4th Chapter being the 3rd instead.